 Removing fear

 Most employees have a natural disposition to avoid conflict at all costs and when faced with ‘fight or flight’, many choose ‘flight’.
 In remote teams, additional obstacles are in place and there is a greater tendency to retreat given there will be no awkward moments at the water cooler in a remote environment.
-While this might seem fortunate, it is not healthy to ignore issues or to sweep them under the carpet, as they will most likely result in a larger workplace issue.
+While this might seem fortunate, it is not healthy to ignore issues or to sweep them under the carpet, as they will most likely result in a larger workplace issue with significant consequences.

 Additional workloads, cultural differences, and misunderstanding of electronic communication all lead to conflict and being fearful of confrontation is not a strategy to improve the issue.
 The following are common thought processes with employees during conflict.